Arthur William Baynham (1856-1905)

 Died: 1905 at Walsall

 He married Elizabeth Pye, daughter of Edward Pye and Eliza Barrett in West Bromwich in 1879, when he was 23 and she was 17.
-They had eight children: Alice in 1879 (d.1879); Arthur in 1881; Nellie Ada in 1883; Louisa Mary (‘Lillie’) in 1886; Thomas in 1889; Marshall William (my grandfather) in 1897; Dora in 1899; and Harry in 1903.
+They had eight children: Alice in 1879 (d.1879); Arthur in 1881; Nellie Ada in 1883; Louisa Mary (‘Lillie’) in 1886; Thomas in 1889; Marshall William, my grandfather, in 1897; Dora in 1899; and Harry in 1903.

 Arthur died at Walsall in 1905, aged 49.